quisquous/cactbot/README.md

 ## Supported Languages

-cactbot is tested and works with the English, German and French versions of Final Fantasy XIV.
+cactbot is tested and works with the current international (English, German, French, Japanese) version, the current Chinese version, and the current Korean version.
+Some translations are still a work in progress.

 Unicode characters are supported thoughout, through the use of the helpers in the [resources/regexes.js](resources/regexes.js) file.
 However [timelines](ui/raidboss/data/timelines)